LinuxHaus/opsi-lihas/openvpn-conf-addremove-lihas/README.md

-If you want a "one package to rule them all" approach, create a single subdirectory ./configs/YOURORGANIZATION/ and place all your *.crts in that subdirectory
+If you want a "one package to rule them all" approach, create a single subdirectory ./configs/YOURORGANIZATION/ and place all your files in that subdirectory